 With Finisar’s relatively high valuation, the only companies that may be interested in an acquisition might be only contract manufacturers or private equity firms.
 Alternatively, the vendor could divest its assets through a combination of sales of smaller portions of its business, possibly along with spinoffs.

 One way that Finisar is playing hardball with its competitors, and is also resulting in a possibly higher value for the company across the board, is by openly discussing aggressive manufacturing capacity build-outs.
 It acts as a preemptive strike in making other players think twice about further additions in their own facilities for fear of creating an overcapacity problem in the marketplace.
 (Finisar may also be showcasing its VCSEL business for sale discussing adjacent market applications beyond usage in data centers – although we would have our doubts on any kind of tremendous growth levels with such future apps.)

 The $500 million from a convertible notes issue could be used at least partially for expansion of production capacity as well as other items to help Finsar sell off its business.
 However, if some of the speculation is correct, and it is a means of acquiring Oclaro or other smaller players then it will be certain that Finisar is committed to remaining in the market for the very long term, a result that the company may easily regret down the road.
 Of course, if Huawei truly does enter the space, there may be a whole lot of consolidation taking place.

-Please find details on our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks here.
-For our seven-day a week updates, please click here.
+Please consider our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks.
+For more frequent updates, please click here.

 [written by Mark Lutkowitz]